DataDog/kics/documentation/rules/terraform/gcp/google_project_iam_member_service_account_has_admin_role.md

 ### Description

  This query identifies when a service account is granted an administrative role in a Google Cloud project, which violates the principle of least privilege.
-Service accounts with administrative permissions like 'roles/iam.serviceAccountAdmin' can create and manage other service accounts, potentially leading to privilege escalation attacks and unauthorized access across your Google Cloud environment.
+Service accounts with administrative permissions such as `roles/iam.serviceAccountAdmin` can create and manage other service accounts, potentially leading to privilege escalation attacks and unauthorized access across your Google Cloud environment.

-Instead of using administrative roles, assign more specific, limited roles that provide only the permissions required for the service account to function.
+Instead of using administrative roles, assign more granular, limited roles that provide only the permissions required for the service account to function.
 For example:

 ```hcl
 // Insecure configuration - service account with admin role